ouked/sudoku_solver/README.md

 As the `copy.deepcopy` function is made to make an independent copy of an arbitrary object, it will be doing a lot of unnecessary processing in this context.
 Looking in `copy.py` shows the amount of checks that occur everytime a copy is needed.
-These checks would be necessary if the object I was copying contained references to itself, however it doesn't.
+These checks would be necessary if the object I was copying contained references to itself [5], however in this particular case, it doesn't.

 Writing a new `deepcopy` method was as simple as creating a new object of the same class, and setting the fields to the values of the copied object.